 The performance review issue is one of the best examples of a HR practice that is badly in need of reinvention.
 Although they can be an important source of feedback, very few are structured to meet the needs and expectations of today’s workforce.

-A Gallup survey published in late 2019 just before COVID-19 struck found that only 14 percent of respondents strongly agreed that traditional performance reviews motivate them to improve their work performance.
+A Gallup survey published in late 2019, just before COVID-19 struck, found that only 14 percent of respondents strongly agreed that traditional performance reviews motivate them to improve their work performance.
 Given the cost, the survey authors noted, “many business leaders have started asking themselves, ‘Why do we do this in the first place?’
 Are our performance reviews really helping us get the most out of our people and engage them?”

 Gallup bolstered those results with another survey in 2020 that focused specifically on Millennial workers and performance reviews.
 That survey found only 19 percent of Millennials surveyed worldwide believe they get meaningful feedback at work.
-Rather than traditional performance reviews, Millennials are looking for more ongoing, more individualized feedback.
+Rather than traditional performance reviews, Millennials are looking for more ongoing, more individualised feedback.

 Taken together, the Facebook decision, the Gallup results and the well-known concerns in the HR profession about the limits of traditional performance reviews, have created an unparalleled opportunity to revisit long-standing policies and practices to look for more strategic, flexible and adaptable ways of conducting evaluations.

 What other opportunities for change exist?
 Most HR leaders have a long list of innovations they’d like to introduce to improve or replace traditional practices.
 However, prior to the pandemic, it was difficult to generate urgent interest in these changes.